RPaolino/fLode/README.md

 $$
 \mathbf{L}^\alpha \coloneqq \mathbf{U}^\text{H}\mathbf{\Sigma}^{\alpha}\mathbf{V}
 $$
-The key insight is that singular values are always positive, hence, their fractional powers are always well-defined.
+The key insight is that singular values are always positive; hence, their fractional powers are always well-defined.
 Moreover, the SVD is more stable and accurate than the Jordan decomposition, which would be required with the usual definition in the singular-value domain.

-In the paper, we prove that the $\alpha$-fractional Laplacian is able to generate virtual edges among far-distant nodes.
+In the paper, we prove that the $\alpha$-fractional Laplacian can generate virtual edges among far-distant nodes.
 Intuitively, this is very useful for heterophilic graphs, i.e., when nodes are more likely to be connected to nodes belonging to a different class.

 <img style="float: center;" src="imgs/fL.gif"/>